College of Nursing Review | The FIQ ready to claim millions in compensation

 The FIQ admits that it still questions responsibility in this matter.
 Who should pay?
 Health establishments employ nurses, but they pay remuneration according to the status determined by the order.

-The union could apply to the Superior Court to initiate a collective action as a legal entity, on behalf of its members.
+The union might apply to the Superior Court to initiate a collective action as a legal entity, on behalf of its members.
 But the bar is high when attacking a professional order since article 193 of the Professional Code grants them a form of immunity.
 The objective is to allow them to freely play their role as protectors of the public, assuming their good faith.
-However, some of the experts consulted believe that the actions criticized in the order could open the door to a challenge to this immunity.
+However, some of the experts consulted believe that the actions criticized in the order might open the door to a challenge to this immunity.

 In the government camp, we prefer not to comment on the possibility of having to compensate nurses.
 In the office of the President of the Treasury Board, Sonia LeBel, we want to “let the expert appointed by the Office do his work”, but we maintain that “the order must take its responsibilities and follow the recommendations of the commissioner [à l’admission aux professions] ».